smitheric95/AB-Testing-Form/questions.md

 ## Section 3
-1. How rushed did you feel while competing this form?
+1. How rushed did you feel while completing this form?
 	* Very rushed
 	* Somewhat rushed
 	* Not very rushed